instana/self-hosted-k8s/README.md

   sessionAffinity: None
   type: LoadBalancer
 ```
+#### Exposing Acceptor
 The acceptor does its own TLS-termination and traffic handling.

-It has therefore be to be exposed with a separate loadbalancer:
+*Option 1: Expose with a separate loadbalancer*

 ```yaml
 apiVersion: v1